Shiwei-Chen0415/Drone_RL_Project/README.md

 **Project Overview**

 This project implements a GPU-accelerated reinforcement learning system for drone navigation using NVIDIA Isaac Gym Preview 4 platform.
-The drone learns to reach its goal while avoiding obstacles using 6-direction rotatable LiDAR sensing and the Soft Actor-Critic (SAC) algorithm.
+The drone learns to reach its goal while avoiding obstacles using 6-direction multi-deck LiDAR sensing and the Soft Actor-Critic (SAC) algorithm.

 ## Features
 1. **GPU-accelerated parallel simulation** using Isaac Gym (up to 10,000 drone environments).

-2. **rotatable LiDAR sensor module** with 6-directional raycasting and slab-based AABB collision.
+2. **LiDAR sensor module** with 6-directional raycasting and slab-based AABB collision detection, featuring direction-adjustable scanning adaptable to drone heading or user control.

 3. **Soft Actor-Critic (SAC)** for robust, sample-efficient policy learning.